dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 After provisioning and publishing your app, it must be notarized SOMETHING ABOUT GATEKEEPER HERE.
 MORE WAFFLE HERE ABOUT WHAT YOU DO AFTER PROVISIONING AND PUBLISHING.

+MAYBE ADD A BOX THAT HIGHLIGHTS THE MAIN POINTS: Certs, hardened runtime, notarization, stapling.

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]

 ## Create a developer ID application certificate